echen01/echen01.github.io/index.md

 with content creation.

 #### Light Fields
-- Light fields are a classic scene representation for image based rendering.
-While light fields have seemingly fallen by the wayside as radiance fields have gained popularity, I think the fact that they allow for real-time view synthesis is still useful.
-- I am actively investigating how light fields can be used for content generation.
+- Although light fields have a long history, I am curious about finding new applications for them.
+Because light fields are fast to render, and are conceptually simple, I think they have a lot of value.

 #### Transforming Faces Through Time
 - Have you ever imagined how Charlie Chaplin would have looked like